A National Survey of Tenant Protections

 Surveying Tenant Protections

-In this paper, we compiled a list of 18 tenant protection questions and surveyed the state-level landlord-tenant statutes in all 50 states, DC and Guam to determine how these tenant protections are treated under the law across the country.
+To catalogue and share information across the multifamily industry, we compiled a list of 18 tenant protection questions and surveyed the state-level landlord-tenant statutes in all 50 states, DC and Guam to determine how these tenant protections are treated under the law across the country.
 We grouped our research questions into five focus areas covering different parts of the renting experience, including tenant screening, rent payments and security deposits, habitability and retaliation, pre-eviction protections and certain aspects of the eviction process.

 Primary Findings